Nightsky770/burnettforbinders/README.md

 _**I have assumed throughout that you are using borderless printing**._ If your printer adds a border, you will need to make adjustments--the easiest way I've found is to increase BCOR by $borderwidth*2.
 For my own use (my own printer does not support borderless printing) I also set DIV to an artificially high 15, for smaller margins (since these will be enlarged in printing).

+Source files (top-level and per-chapter files) are in the source directory for each book.
+You do not need them unless you are preparing your own version.
+I am using LuaLaTeX.